Joint Multimodal Transformer for Emotion Recognition in the Wild: Results and Discussion

 \subsection{Ablations}

-To see the effectiveness of the joint representation of the proposed method, we performed an ablation study.
+Table \ref{table:table_affwild_test2} shows that the proposed model improves performance over the vanilla multimodal transformer by 1.8\% with an R2D1 and ResNet18 backbone on the Affwild2 dataset.
+With an I3D and a ResNet18 backbone, results are improved by 1.7\%, as shown in Table \ref{table:table_affwild_test2_I3D}.
+Notice that the results on the test set are different from Table \ref{table:table_affwild_test} because we used a different train/validation split.
+Additionally, results show that feature-level fusion of 2 vision backbones (I3D and R2D1) improves the performance compared to using a single vision backbone.

 Table \ref{tab:ablation} shows the results of the proposed method with and without the joint representation.
 On the Biovid dataset, the joint multimodal transformer improves by 1.3\% over the vanilla multimodal transformer.

-Table \ref{table:table_affwild_test2} shows that the proposed model improves accuracy over the vanilla multimodal transformer by 1.8\% with a R2D1 and ResNet18 backbone on the Affwild2 dataset.
-With an I3D and a ResNet18 backbone, results are improved by 1.7\%, as shown in Table \ref{table:table_affwild_test2_I3D}.
-Notice that the results on the test set are different from Table \ref{table:table_affwild_test} because we used a different train/validation split.